 Why Should You Keep a Travel Journal?

-To show your relatives: How cool will it be in 50 years' time to sit down with your grandchildren and show them a record of when you traveled around the world?
+How cool will it be in 50 years to sit down with your grandchildren and show them a record of when you traveled around the world?
 What about your parents when you return?
 Or your friends?

 If a friend asks for travel advice, you'll be able to immediately share what a place was like with them.
 If you're desperately trying to remember the name of a cute cafe you went to, or the cute backpacker you met, it'll all be written down in your journal.

-Or when you enter your fifteenth hour on a train journey across Europe, have run out of battery on all of your devices, and have nothing to do.
+Or when you enter your 15th hour on a train journey across Europe, have run out of battery on all of your devices, and have nothing to do.
 Keeping a travel journal is perfect for those moments when you're feeling bored and don't have anything to keep yourself entertained.

-Maybe you're heading to a new city and someone gave you a recommendation on where to eat, or you've always wanted to go to India and someone tells you their favorite city and where to stay while you're there.
-Jot down all of those places as future inspiration, so you'll never forget about them and can one day even make it there yourself!
+Maybe you're heading to a new city, and someone gave you a recommendation on where to eat, or you've always wanted to go to India, and someone tells you their favorite city and where to stay while you're there.
+Jot down all of those places as future inspiration, so you'll never forget about them and can one day even make it there yourself.

 What Should You Journal About?

-I always love to document the planning stages of my trip: how I feel in the lead-up to the big departure date, the travel gear I've been buying for the trip, the vaccinations I've had, the goodbyes I've shared.
-I also love sharing my hopes, dreams, and goals for my adventure -- what I hope to gain from the trip and the experiences I'd love to have.
+Your trip doesn't start when you arrive at the airport; it actually begins as soon as you decide to take it.
+Start by documenting the planning stages of your trip: how you feel in the lead-up to the big departure date, the travel gear you've been buying for the trip, the vaccinations you've had, and the goodbyes you've shared.
+Write down your hopes, dreams, and goals for your adventure—what you hope to gain from the trip and the experiences you'd love to have.